Preferred Sample Type

 Notes

-Testosterone in male patients is measured using an automated Alinity immunoassay.
+Testosterone in adults is measured using an automated Abbott Alinity immunoassay.

-Testosterone in paediatric and female patients is measured using mass spectrometry.
+Testosterone in paediatric patients (<16y) is measured using mass spectrometry.

-All referral samples, regardless of sex or age, are measured by mass spectrometry.
+All referral samples from external laboratories, regardless of age, are measured by mass spectrometry.

 If mass spectrometry analysis is required outside the above parameters, please contact the Duty Biochemist on ext.16543.